And finally, I am free.

 I finally went to a different OBGYN in June 2019 because the previous clinic kept losing my Lab Ureaplasma results, and a couple of members made some comments that made me feel ashamed/slut-shamed for coming back so often.
 From now on, this new OBGYN, which I will refer to as Doctor A, was amazing, sweet, and reassuring that we would figure this out.
 I’m sorry that I have been through so much.
 She wanted to try two weeks of doxycycline because the literature supported this being the first go-to antibiotic.

 I felt little hope with this because the previous clinic had reassured me that doxycycline was less likely to work.
 And some studies I read seemed to have supported this.
-I didn’t get retested until September 2019 with a different OBGYN, which I will refer to as Doctor B because Doctor A was only visiting an unavailable doctor.
+I waited until September 2019 to get retested with a different OBGYN, whom I will refer to as Doctor B. Doctor A was unavailable because he was only visiting.

 I still had itchiness, so I wasn’t going with much hope.